zeerobug/cojascli/README.md

  #### data point
  * label: the x label
  * x: the absciss value
- * y: the ordinate value
+ * y: the ordinate value (if not set defaults to label)
  * opts: todo